Request a Quote

 Patient-Derived Tumor Models (PDX)

 Patient-derived xenograft (PDX) models are widely regarded as one of the most reliable tools for translational oncology research.
 They closely mirror the characteristics of human cancers, including tumor spatial structure, heterogeneity, genomic features and therapeutic response.
-This makes them highly predictive for preclinical evaluation of novel drugs.1
+This makes them highly predictive for preclinical evaluation of novel drugs,1 particularly for assessing tumor growth inhibition.

-PDX models are established by implanting tumor tissue or cells from a patient into immunodeficient mice, preserving the original tumor biology and providing clinically relevant insights into drug efficacy.
+PDX mouse models are established by implanting tumor tissue or cells from a patient into immunodeficient mice, preserving the original tumor biology and providing clinically relevant insights into drug efficacy.
 We bring extensive expertise in PDX model studies to accelerate clinical translation and improve success rates.
-Our library of over 1,000 fully validated PDX models spans multiple disease indications, offering diverse and relevant options for your research needs.
+We support in vivo PDX efficacy models and provide comprehensive PDX response evaluation studies.
+Our library of over 1,000 fully validated PDX oncology models spans multiple disease indications, enabling the use of PDX tumor growth inhibition (TGI) models to measure therapeutic performance in clinically relevant settings.
 With our advanced platforms, we deliver precise analysis even in complex tumor microenvironments helping you generate accurate data for your lead candidates.

 What we offer